mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

   1. progress to Volunteer.
 1. A person ceases to be a Guest—
 	1. if they progress to Volunteer,
-	1. if they request it, or
+	1. at their request, or
-	1. if decided upon through Conflict Resolution by Intervention (§13c.)
+	1. if decided upon by Conflict Resolution by Intervention (§13c.)

 ### §7.
 Volunteer
 1. The position of Volunteer is intended for people who are already involved and wish to become further committed.